 Image source: www.isabelsbeautyblog.com

 Use a damp beauty sponge to apply your loose powder and to set your makeup and avoid cakiness.
 Using a beauty sponge as opposed to a brush allows you to gently push the powder onto your skin instead of sweeping it around.
 By using this method, you can ensure you are setting your foundation and concealer to give you long lasting and even coverage.
-We love the Original Beauty Blender.
-It blends easily and the results are even and flawless skin every time.
-Don’t be fooled by imitations beauties.
-This is the only sponge you’ll want to use.

 4. Make Your Products Multitask!